asoback/CS2RoadImportMod/ImplementationNotes.md

     ```
 - I did not yet add all the lines that I see in the results screenshot in https://cs2.paradoxwikis.com/Creating_UI_And_Code_Mods#Create_a_UI_Mod_alongside_your_Code_Mod
     - Specifically the `CopyUIFiles` target after `DeployWIP`

+I had a problem with building where I needed to reinstall one of the packages from the toolkit.
+I needed Entities from unity.

+I did ctrl+shift+p in vscode and typed ".NET" without the quotes.
+I found the build and ran it for the template provided.
+It seemed to work, created a dll file (library) and put it in "C:\Users\$USER\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods".
+Starting up CS2 I get nothing though.
+There are others in "C:\Users\asoba\AppData\LocalLow\Colossal Order\Cities Skylines II\.cache\Mods\mods_subscribed".

+It does say it should load here. https://cs2.paradoxwikis.com/Modding_Toolchain

+Next step is going to be to look at the logs

+I went to steam, cities skylines 2, then to the options gear, then properities, then launch options.
+I'm attempting `--developerMode` (This was the wrong thing this is like in game reset things)

+I did see my mod listed in "C:\Users\asoba\AppData\LocalLow\Colossal Order\Cities Skylines II\Logs\Modding.log" I also found a log with my mod name and the expected output in the same directory.

+So what I want to do next is add in an editor file loader, like is in the overlay mod

 ## Design